 Either way, the use of air freight to move goods around the world is not going away.
-Experts predict that thanks to “positive global trends in economic activity, including world trade, private consumption and industrial production” the air freight logistics industry will “grow by an average of 4.8 percent annually over the next 20 years”.
+Experts predict that thanks to “positive global trends in economic activity, including world trade, private consumption and industrial production”, the air freight logistics industry will “grow by an average of 4.8% annually over the next 20 years”.

 But if global ecommerce is only going to get bigger, and air freight logistics is not going to disappear or diminish, isn’t the key then to innovate and fundamentally change the way we do so?

-More airlines are joining efforts to set new sustainability standards.
+More airlines are joining efforts to set new standards for environmental performance.
 “End-customers are forcing sustainable air freight logistics to move faster.
 The push comes from different angles and is much bigger than it was one year ago, or longer.
 Fuelled by this, companies must have commitments towards their shareholders, towards society, etc. to work on their sustainability agenda,” says Ferwin Wieringa, Global Head of Air Freight at Maersk.

-Today, two of the key actions that can support sustainable air freight logistics are committing to net zero targets, which can be tracked, and choosing sustainable aviation fuels (SAF).
+Today, two of the key actions that can help lower emissions in air freight logistics are committing to net zero targets, which can be tracked, and choosing sustainable aviation fuels (SAF).

-How digitalisation can foster more sustainable air freight
+How digitalisation can support lower emissions in air freight

-The advancement of digitalisation, and better data visibility, can really support and accelerate sustainable air freight logistic.
+The advancement of digitalisation and better data visibility can be important tools when it comes to reducing the environmental impact of air freight.
 The expectations of end-customers are changing, and dramatically expediting innovation on actions such as real-time visibility, air freight tracking, reporting, issue resolutions, and improved data quality to be available at their fingertips.